Click on any photo on this page to view a larger version

 The message also said that, if I hadn’t heard from them in the next week, I should call or write them.
 After about 10 days of waiting, I decided to call.
 The representative who took my call informed me that if I wanted to purchase the EVSE “cash-and-carry,” I should do so before April 29, because the prices would be going up after that date.

-Given some of the higher prices I had seen so far from other manufacturers, this decision didn’t surprise me, especially since the eVgo Project has also selected AeroVironment to provide their EVSEs in the future.
+Given some of the higher prices I had seen so far from other manufacturers, this decision didn’t surprise me.
 Of course, I could be wrong with this conclusion, and perhaps EVSE prices will eventually drop precipitously.
 Nonetheless, knowing that I have a very long wait ahead of me before I can take delivery of my LEAF, I figured that it might bolster my patience to contemplate its EVSE on the garage wall, just waiting to charge it someday.
 I thus decided to go ahead and order the EVSE, even if I am paying more than I would need to in the future.